Luzerne County eSports Gamer Runner-Up in Las Vegas Tournament

 We caught up with Roebuck last month as he was preparing for this tournament.

-The competition at the Luxor Casino in Las Vegas brought in video game competitors from the United States, Canada, and Europe.
+The competition at the Esports Arena in Las Vegas brought in video game competitors from the United States, Canada, and Europe.

 The winner received $50,000.